Bitstamp Review

 Bitstamp's 0.30%/0.40% maker/taker fees reflect the real costs of operating as a licensed financial institution across multiple jurisdictions.
 Maintaining an EU Payment Institution license requires dedicated legal teams, regular regulatory audits, mandatory capital reserves, and full compliance reporting.
 Their 98% cold storage uses expensive geographically distributed secure facilities.
 Insurance premiums on crypto holdings add more overhead.
 These are costs that exchanges operating with fewer licenses simply do not carry.
 For buy-and-hold investors making occasional purchases, this premium is small in absolute terms.
 For active traders making frequent trades, Kraken (0.16%/0.26%) or Binance (0.10%/0.10%) will save meaningful money over time.

 The app is solid for its intended purpose.
 Rated 4.5/5 on both iOS and Android, it handles market and limit orders, real-time charts, deposits, withdrawals, and portfolio tracking.
 Security features include biometric login, 2FA, and instant withdrawal locks.
 Basic TradingView charting is included.
-Price alerts and order fill notifications work reliably in my testing.
+Price alerts and order fill notifications work reliably.
 The app mirrors the desktop philosophy: deliberately simple, functional, no-frills.
 You will not find advanced charting or complex order types.
 If you want a clean mobile interface for buying Bitcoin and monitoring your portfolio, it works well.
 If you need professional-grade trading tools on your phone, Kraken or Binance have more capable apps.

 The app covers everything you need for everyday crypto management.
 Full trading with instant buy/sell, market orders, and limit orders.
 Real-time price charts with basic TradingView integration.
 Portfolio tracking with live valuations.
 Customizable price alerts that trigger reliably.
 Deposit and withdrawal management for both crypto and fiat.
 Complete transaction history with downloadable statements.
 Access to Bitstamp Earn for staking.
 Security features include biometric login (Face ID and fingerprint), full 2FA integration, and instant withdrawal locks if you suspect your account is compromised.
 The interface is simpler than the Binance or Kraken apps, which some users consider a limitation and others consider a benefit.
 It reduces the chance of accidental trades or errors.